huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 TLS and DNS over DTLS" {{!RFC8310}}. {{?RFC8932}} states that DNS privacy services SHOULD provide credentials that clients can use to authenticate the server.
 Given this, and to align with the authentication model for DoH, DoQ stubs SHOULD use a Strict authentication profile.
-There is no need to authenticate the client's identity.
+Client authentication for the encrypted stub to recursive scenario is not described in any DNS RFC.

 For zone transfer, the requirements are the same as described in
 {{!RFC9103}}.